Download the PDF of this Award Guide.

 Students may owe money back to the Federal Government and/or Saddleback College if:

 - Student receives Federal and State aid from more than one school for the same or overlapping semester.
-(This does not affect eligibility for a BOG Waiver at multiple schools within the same semester).
+(This does not affect eligibility for a California College Promise Grant (formerly known as the BOG Fee Waiver) at multiple schools within the same semester).

 - Student received funds and withdraws from all classes prior to completing 60% of the semester.